Uranus The Tilted Planet

 Still grab from animation by J.J.
 Del Mar

 It has a pale blue color that sets it apart from the other gas giants.
 Thee outer layer of its atmosphere is composed mostly of hydrogen and helium, just like its gas giant counterparts.
 But here’s the interesting part: Uranus also has methane in its atmosphere, which absorbs red light and reflects blue light, creating that stunning blue hue.
 It’s like a cosmic blue sapphire floating in space!

 The planet has rings; though not as prominent or expansive as Saturn’s majestic rings.
 Uranus boasts a system of 13 rings made up of dust particles, rocks, and ice.
 These rings encircle the planet, adding a touch of elegance to its already enchanting appearance.

-Uranus | Rediscovered Astronomy
+Planet Animation | Rediscovered Astronomy

 The next animation of Uranus was created to approximate what the planet really looks like.
 Multiple NASA pictures both on visible light and beyond visible light were analyzed to gather the data necessary for the animation.
 However, no actual NASA textures were applied to the model.
-Uranus’ atmosphere appears to be a dull bluish-greenish.
+Its atmosphere appears to be a dull bluish-greenish.
 Despite that, Uranus really has bands around its atmosphere that would only be visible by high resolution cameras.
-Uranus also has high altitude clouds that reflect the sun’s light and appear at different latitudes of the globe.
+The planet has high altitude clouds that reflect the sun’s light and appear at different latitudes of the globe.
 The animation rendered those faint clouds and the reflection they produce.

-© 2016 Rediscovered Astronomy
+© Rediscovered Astronomy 2023